fire219/CedarSentinel/README.md

 the content of messages. `cs_reputation` tracks user reputation; this can be incremented or decremented automatically.
 Finally, `cs_length` simply indicates the number of characters in the message.

+Unless you are writing your own plugin, it is unlikely that you will not want to use the `cs_gptc` module, as it does most of the work in actually determining whether or a message is spam.
+It is also a good idea to use `cs_reputation` to prevent the bot from deleting messages from trusted users.
+GPTC does occasionally flag messages incorrectly, so exempting established users from having messages automatically deleted helps to reduce false positives. `cs_length` may be helpful if you find that CedarSentinel often incorrectly flags short messages as spam; GPTC seems to be less accurate at classifying very short messages.
+You can configure CedarSentinel to not delete messages under a certain length.

 ### How to install